Anantha-Rao12/Anantha-Rao12.github.io/_pages/cv.md

   - Under Prof Sanjeev Galande, I led the dry-lab/computational modelling team of IISER Pune at the International Genetically Engineered Machine (iGEM) 2020, a synthetic biology competition that takes place in Boston every year.
 We worked on two major sub-projects :
     - PACMal (Peptides Against Cerebral Malaria)
       - Used techniques from Bioinformatics, biophysics and computational biology to design peptide inhibitors against falciparum Cerebral Malaria, a deadly form of Malaria with very high mortality rate.
-I wrote programs in Bash, Python and performed Molecular Dynamics simulations on Parambrahma - the supercomputer at IISER Pune.
+I wrote programs in Bash, Python and performed course-grained molecular dynamics simulations on PARAM brahma- the supercomputer facility at IISER Pune.
     - DeleMa-Detect (Deep Learning for Malaria Detection)
       - Worked on developing and deploying an end-to-end deep learning solution for Malaria diagnosis using Transfer Learning.
 After extensive Hyperparameter tuning, we achieved an accuracy of about 96%.
+The deployed model can be found on [Heroku](https://delema-detect-igem-iiserpune.herokuapp.com/)
    - The team won the Gold Medal and was also awarded the iGEMER's award, the jury's award for best project.
     - More information can be found on the team's [official wiki](https://2020.igem.org/Team:IISER-Pune-India) and articles in newspapers can be found ([TOI](https://timesofindia.indiatimes.com/home/education/news/iiser-pune-team-wins-gold-at-the-igem-2020-synthetic-biology-competition/articleshow/79373704.cms), [IISER News](https://www.iiserpune.ac.in/news/iiser-pune-team-wins-gold-at-igem-2020-synthetic-biology-competition) and [Indian Express](https://indianexpress.com/article/cities/pune/14-researchers-from-iiser-pune-win-gold-medal-at-igem-7064314/)).
 The code I wrote can be found here ([PacMal](https://github.com/Anantha-Rao12/Peptides-against-Cerebral-Malaria)) ([DeleMa-detect](https://github.com/Anantha-Rao12/DeleMa-detect))